 The ideal level for stabilizer is 30-50 ppm for chlorine pools and 60-80 ppm for saltwater pools.
 Hot tub CYA levels should be pretty low, around 30 ppm.
 If your cyanuric acid level is too low, your chlorine will burn up quickly in the sun.
 If it’s too high, though, your chlorine won’t be very effective (and too much stabilizer can damage a vinyl liner).
 Too much stabilizer will lock up the chlorine, preventing it from combining with the water’s contaminants and disinfecting the pool.
 So, keeping your CYA level in the right range is important.

-For more details on this chemical, you can bookmark my articles on how to use cyanuric acid in your pool and pool stabilizers 101.
+For more details on this chemical, you can bookmark my articles on how to use cyanuric acid in your pool, pool stabilizers 101, and what is pool conditioner.

 Measure Your Pool Volume